jnhoward/SU2LDM_public/README.md

+![plot](displayImage.png)

 # SU2LDM_public

-![plot](displayImage.png)

 This repository contains the code used to produce the results and plots in the paper:

-"Dark Matter Freeze-out during ${\rm SU}(2)_{\rm L}$ Confinement"
+#### "Dark Matter Freeze-out during SU(2)_L Confinement"

 Authors: Jessica N. Howard, Seyda Ipek, Tim M.P.
 Tait, Jessica Turner

 Paper e-print link: https://arxiv.org/abs/2112.09152

+Paper DOI: TBA

 # Software Environment Setup

 1. Make sure you have an anaconda3 installation with conda version 4.10.x (or newer).
-See https://docs.anaconda.com/anaconda/install/index.html.
+See https://docs.anaconda.com/anaconda/install/index.html for details on how to install anaconda.
 To check if you already have this installation, run the following on the command line and you should see similar outputs:

     $ which conda